DrCardamom/queers-without-hacks/devs-introduce-yourself.md

 ### Miriam Nadler. http://pearsk.in

 Web developer and designer.
 I'm currently a freelancer.
 Into the intersections between literary theory and web design, http://hackertyper.net, and product design documentaries.
 HTML5, CSS/Sass, JS, some PHP.

+### Tess Yardney. @tess_y

+Beginner UX designer, researcher, tech enthusiast.
+I have a lot of strong feelings about user experience, from software to microwaves.
+Burying my head in books, articles, and online courses so I can spend less time sitting on babies and more time staring at computers.
+Lezbian.